Support for Staff

 Disabled applicants who require support for the recruitment process should contact in the first instance the key recruiter to discuss and arrange reasonable adjustments (see contact details in application pack) or contact Jobs@liv.ac.uk for advice.
 The Government Access to Work scheme can also provide some support for job interviews such as support workers.
 Applicants must contact them directly to arrange this support.

-New and existing employees should discuss with their line manager if they require any disability related reasonable adjustments such as new equipment or changes to working practices.
+New and existing employees can contact the Disability & Wellbeing Adviser (for staff) about their workplace reasonable adjustment needs.
+You can also discuss with your line manager if you require any disability related reasonable adjustments such as new equipment or changes to working practices.
 Access to Work can provide advice and financial support for some adjustments.
 Only the disabled employee can contact A2W (as the client) and we advise that this is done at the earliest opportunity to ensure support is in place.

-Guidance is available for current employees and their managers on the intranet Disability webpages including detailed information on Access to Work support, examples of adjustments and a template reasonable adjustment request form.
-Staff can also contact the Diversity & Equality Administrator for advice and guidance on reasonable adjustments.
+Guidance is available for current employees and their managers on the intranet Disability webpages including contact details of the Disability & Wellbeing Adviser, detailed information on Access to Work support, and examples of adjustments.

-The University is a member of Disability Confident and Time to Change.
+The University is a member of Disability Confident.

 Faith and facilities

 The Chaplaincy to the University provides a ecumenical chaplaincy service to employees at the University including Anglican, Catholic, Methodist and Jewish chaplains, and a Muslim Adviser.
 A Muslim Prayer Room is available for staff in the Sydney Jones Library (Liverpool).
 For further information visit University Chaplains and Faith Facilities